Jason-Smith-Code/ultimate-finish/readMe.md

 📫 How to reach me
 https://www.linkedin.com/in/jason-smith-code/

-## Website Description
+## Business Description

+Ultimate Finish is a local business which specialising in kitchen respray.
+Unfortunately, during 2021 Ultimate finish ceased trading, but not for reasons you may assume.
+The fact that this business was no longer trading presented a slight problem for research and content.
-Ultimate Finish is a local business, I know the owner, and unfortunately he has stopped trading.
-I was able to collect images from his instagram page, and I knew a bit about what he did.
+I was able to collect images from their instagram page, and I knew a bit about his business as he was based near me.
+The owner is a perfectionist, he really cared about the presentation of his work and I hope to convey that through the website.

 ## Objective